postgrespro/aqo/README.md

 ## Installation

-The module works with PostgreSQL 9.6.
+The module works with PostgreSQL 9.6 and above.

 The module contains a patch and an extension.
 Patch has to be applied to the sources of PostgresSQL.
 Patch affects header files, that is why PostgreSQL